-EMT and paramedic training can be used in a wide variety of careers where emergency medicine is required, including work in:
+EMT and paramedic training can be used in many careers where emergency medicine is required, including work in:

-Emergency Medical Services Program
+Emergency Medical Services Education.

 Brookhaven College’s Emergency Medical Services education program includes